 Bridge Project

-The world’s longest 3D-printed concrete pedestrian and cyclist bridge, co-commissioned by Rijkswaterstaat (Dutch Directorate-General for Public Works and Water Management), is to be built in Dukenburg in the city of Nijmegen, Netherlands, and printed in Eindhoven, where the 3D-printing facility of BAM and Weber Beamix is located.
-Summum Engineering was responsible for the parametric modelling, in order to elaborate and rationalize the freeform geometry, designed by Michiel van der Kley.
+The world’s longest 3D-printed concrete pedestrian and cyclist bridge, co-commissioned by Rijkswaterstaat (Dutch Directorate-General for Public Works and Water Management), is located in the city of Nijmegen, Netherlands, and printed in Eindhoven, where the 3D-printing facility of BAM and Weber Beamix is located.
+Summum Engineering was responsible for the parametric modelling for structural engineers Witteveen+Bos, in order to elaborate and rationalize the freeform geometry, designed by Michiel van der Kley.

 Team